 2.1 Standards for Associate Professors

-Associate Professors are to be evaluated to determine if they are performing within the realms of responsibility set forth in their Statement of Mutual Expectations at the Associate Professor standard as set forth in their academic department’s rules concerning Reappointment, Promotion and Tenure Standards and Procedures.
+Associate Professors are to be evaluated to determine if they are performing within the realms of responsibility set forth in their Statement of Faculty Responsibility at the Associate Professor standard as set forth in their academic department’s rules concerning Reappointment, Promotion and Tenure Standards and Procedures.
 To meet the PTR expectations, they must present evidence that they are performing the duties outlined in their individual SMEs and are maintaining the standards for promotion to associate professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.

 2.2 Standards for Professors

-Professors are to be evaluated to determine if they are performing within the realms of responsibility set forth in their Statement of Mutual Expectations at the standard set forth in their academic department’s rules concerning Reappointment, Promotion and Tenure Standards and Procedures.
+Professors are to be evaluated to determine if they are performing within the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in their academic department’s rules concerning Reappointment, Promotion and Tenure Standards and Procedures.
 To meet the PTR expectations, they must present evidence that they are performing the duties outlined in their individual SMEs and maintaining the standards for promotion to professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.